arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/GeneralArangod.md

 in the VERSION file will make the server refuse to start.

 ### Storage Engine
-As of ArangoDB 3.2 two storage engines are supported.
-The "traditional" engine is called `MMFiles`, which is also the default storage engine.
+ArangoDB's "traditional" storage engine is called `MMFiles`, which also was the default storage engine up to including ArangoDB 3.4.

-An alternative engine based on [RocksDB](http://rocksdb.org) is also provided and can be turned on manually.
+Since ArangoDB 3.2, an alternative engine based on [RocksDB](http://rocksdb.org) is also provided and could be turned on manually.
+Since ArangoDB 3.4, the RocksDB storage engine is the default storage engine for new installations.

 One storage engine type is supported per server per installation.
 Live switching of storage engines on already installed systems isn't supported.